uni85/GCP_terraform-infrastructure-automation/README.md

 # GCP Infrastructure Automation with Terraform

-This repository contains the solution for a Google Cloud Challenge Lab focused on automating infrastructure using Terraform.
+This repository contains the solution for a Google Cloudfocused on automating infrastructure using Terraform.
 The project demonstrates advanced skills in modularization, state management, and the lifecycle of cloud resources.

 ## Architecture Overview
 The project involved building a multi-tier network and compute environment on Google Cloud Platform.